markzuckerburg600-glitch/MedVision-AI/README.md

 # Full-Body-Fracture-Detector
 An Ensemble of AIs that can be used for a variety of fracture types
 1. Avulsion fracture
-2. Closed (simple) fracture
-3. Comminuted fracture
+2. Comminuted fracture
-4. Compression (crush) fracture
+3. Compression (crush) fracture
-5. Fracture dislocation
+4. Fracture dislocation
-6. Greenstick fracture
+5. Greenstick fracture
-7. Hairline fracture
-8. Impacted fracture
+6. Impacted fracture
-9. Intra-articular fracture
+7. Intra-articular fracture
-10. Longitudinal fracture
+8. Longitudinal fracture
-11. Oblique fracture
+9. Oblique fracture
-12. Open (compound) fracture
-13. Pathological fracture
-14. Segmental fracture
+10. Segmental fracture
-15. Spiral fracture
+11. Spiral fracture
-16. Stress fracture
-17. Transverse fracture
+12. Transverse fracture
-18. No Fracture
+13. No Fracture
 ### Link to datasets
 * https://data.mendeley.com/datasets/2j8vvz3j6v/1